SolJCam/animal_shelter/README.md

 ```

 You're All Set!!
-To start the server run the followin command from the project root:
+To start the server run the following command from the project root:
 ```
 FLASK_ENV=development flask run
 ```